andiDermawan/sqlit/README.md

 # sqlit
-Blind SQL Injection Tool
+[ Blind SQL Injection Tool ]

-𝗛𝗼𝘄 𝘁𝗼 𝘂𝘀𝗲 𝗶𝘁 ?
+# How to use it ?

-it is easy to learn and you can edit the payload
+It is easy to learn.
+You can edit the payload to adjust the query syntax